VoDat-user/VoDat-user/README.md

 - 👋 Hi, I’m @VoDat-user
 - 👀 I’m interested in  IT
-- 🌱 I’m currently learning KIEN TRuc university in Da Nang
+- 🌱 I’m currently learning KIEN TRUC University in Da Nang
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me  gmail-vothanhdat23679@gmail.com